Groups and ClassesTake The Journey

 Created in the image of God, we are meant to have meaningful relationships.
 We “do church” on Sunday nights differently than on Sunday mornings.
 In smaller groups, there is room for personal ministry, close relationships, and deeper spiritual growth.
 We invite you to join one of our F.O.C.U.S. groups and Find your calling and grow deeper in the Word, Own your spiritual gifts and your story, build Covenant relationships with other Christ-followers, Understand your destiny and your place in this world, and be Sent out to Serve.

-This group is a cross-generational class of singles to senior adults who gather to look to the light of Scripture and listen to the voice of the Spirit.
+Crossroads/ Room 219 (2nd floor)/ Rickie & Jean Moore// This group is a cross-generational class of young people, singles, married couples, middle age and senior adults who gather to look to the light of Scripture and listen to the voice of the Spirit, often with a prophetic edge.

-- Millennial Marriage/Various Homes, Daniel & Casey Clanton Millennial couples with small children gathering monthly for fellowship, food, and fun.
-Contact firstname.lastname@example.org monthly information and location.
+Millennial Marriage/ 1st Floor Fireside or Various Homes, Daniel & Casey Clanton// Millennial couples with small children gathering a few times a month for fellowship, food, and fun.
+Contact firstname.lastname@example.org for monthly information and location.

 Wednesday Groups (L.E.A.D.S.)